AI Readiness Diagnostic

 Delivery modes

-| Practitioner-led diagnostic | The full engagement: structured one-to-one interviews with HR leadership and relevant stakeholders, offline synthesis, written report, and debrief session.
-The AI Activation Gap framework applied across all five dimensions. |
+The full engagement: structured one-to-one interviews with HR leadership and relevant stakeholders, offline synthesis, written report, and debrief session, with an AI Activation Gap framework applied across five dimensions.

-Related: People & Governance Diagnostic · Fractional HR Leadership
+Related: People & Governance Diagnostic · Fractional HR Leadership · Meridian™ Organisational Capability Diagnostic

 Get in touch